-Children begin learning about money and the monetary system even before they enter school.
+Children in Mustang, Yukon and everywhere else begin learning about money and the monetary system even before they enter school.
 Usually it starts when their mom or dad tells them they cannot get an expensive toy.
 Children continue to learn more of the complexities of financial literacy into adulthood, as they get their first paychecks, credit cards, and loans.
 Some people, like economists, make a career out of studying currency.
 Children who learn to manage their money wisely will be able to limit debt, save, and invest.

 Financial literacy takes strong math skills.
 Unfortunately, some children really struggle with math problems and concepts involving money.
 The struggle usually points to a weakness in their mastery of one, or more, foundational skills.